mekkablue/Glyphs-Scripts/README.md

 * **Glyph Shaker:** Randomly moves each node in selected layers of selected glyphs.
 * **Insert BCPs into straight segments:** Inserts offcurve points (BCPs) into straight line segments of all selected glyphs.
 Like option-clicking on all straight lines.
 * **Retract BCPs:** Deletes all offcurve points (BCPs).
 Handy for making sure, your font only consists of straight lines.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
-Useful for open paths (monolines). *Needs Vanilla.*
+Useful for turning open paths (monolines) into dotted lines. *Needs Vanilla.*
 * **Turn offcurve into oncurve:** Does exactly what the name suggests.
 Makes fonts look really weird.

 ## Glyph Names: